jkasimotto/Aerial-Image-Segmentation/fcn/README.md

                         number of classes for semantic segmentation

 ```
-### Checkpoints
+### Outputs
-If a checkpoint filename is provided the model with be saved in the directory `/fcn/checkpoints`.
+Model checkpoints and graphs will be saved in the `checkpoint` directory.
+Five outputs should be produced which include
+the following:
+* 'fcn_loss.pth' - model with the best validation from all epochs
+* 'fcn_acc.pth' - model with the best accuracy from all epochs
+* 'fcn_final_epoch.pth' - model after all epochs
+* 'fcn_loss.png' - graph of training loss and validation
+* 'fcn_accuracy' - graph of mIoU and Dice

 ---

 ## Making Predictions (Inference)
 After training the model on a dataset, predictions can bew made on a set of images using the `inference.py` script.
 This will display the original image with the plane mask overlay.

-### Arguments
-* model (str) - checkpoint file for a pretrained model
-* image_dir (path) - path to a directory which contains the images which will be passed through the model

 ### Usage
 ```commandline